Roadster Horse - Horse Breed & Info

 Roadster Horse Article and Photos Copyrighted - see credits below

-The classes arose from a time when roadsters were the "sports car" of their era: the best high stepping trotters took their owners to work and church in high style and great speed.
+Roadster classes in shows arose from a time when these horses were the "sports car" of their era: the best high stepping trotters took their owners to work and church in high style and great speed.

-The three speeds are asked for by name during the class.
-The "jog" is a slow trot.
-The "road gait" is a modestly rapid trot, performed at a speed designed to cover long distances without unduly tiring the horse.
-"Trot at speed" command calls for the fastest trot, during which the horse must not break or lose form; it is as exciting as any race and speed, heart and courage are combined with attractive appearance, balance, and show ring style.
+3) A "Trot at speed" command calls for the fastest trot, during which the horse must not break or lose form.
+It is as exciting as any race at speed, heart and courage are combined with attractive appearance, balance, and show ring style.

 Road horses are penalized if they break out of the trotting gait.
-Pacing and breaking into a cantering, particularly when the horses negotiate the often-narrow turns of the arena are the easiest faults for a novice spectator to see.
+Pacing and breaking into a canter, particularly when the horses negotiate the often narrow turns of the arena are the easiest faults for a novice spectator to see.
 To win, a roadster horse must have excellent form, excellent speed and control, plus true, straight trotting action coupled with show presence, attitude and style.